brunch/with-redux/README.md

 ## Installation

-Clone this repo manually or use `brunch new dir -s brunch/redux-skeleton`
+Clone this repo manually or use `brunch new dir -s redux`

 ## Getting started